 That was the past.
 This blog post is the future.
 Many questions that I agonized over, I’m telling you about here to make your book writing journey more pleasurable even if you don’t make much money.
 For such a creative endeavor, there is a standard process to writing a book.
 I’ve outlined it into the 15 below steps, many of which will happen simultaneously like steps eight though ten.

 This is very important for the flow or readability of your book.
-It also helps you form a better idea in your head about what exactly you will write about which will, in turn, help you decide on a title which is very important.
+It also helps you form a better idea in your head about what exactly you will write about which will, in turn, help you decide on a title which is very important for the sales of your book.

 You must do this first because once you write a book and then try to squeeze in new ideas, the book ends up with a helter-skelter feel with each added topic or idea.